magento/knowledge-base/src/troubleshooting/general/safely-delete-files-when-out-of-disk-space-adobe-commerce-on-our-cloud-architecture.md

 title: Safely delete files when out of disk space, Adobe Commerce on our Cloud Architecture
 labels: troubleshooting,disk,disk space,Magento Commerce Cloud,space,data,file,Adobe Commerce,cloud architecture
 ---
-This article provides a solution for when you run out of disk space; safely removing files.
+This article provides a solution for when you run out of disk space and need to safely remove files.
 Before considering this action, review [Manage disk space](https://devdocs.magento.com/cloud/project/manage-disk-space.html#no-space-left) in our developer documentation.
 If the steps in that article are not appropriate for you or do not solve the issue, review the steps in this article.

 ## Affected products and versions